Floer theory for Hamiltonian PDE using model theory: Floer strips in complex projective spaces

-First we emphasize that an easy computation shows that the standard complex structure indeed satisfies the periodicity condition $\phi_* i= i$ required in \cite{DS}.
-Assuming for the moment that transversality for the Cauchy-Riemann operator $\CR_G$ given by $\CR_G(\tilde{u},T)=\CR^T_G\tilde{u}$ holds, first observe that it is shown in \cite{DS} that the moduli space of tuples $(\tilde{u},T)$ is a one-dimensional manifold.
-Since for $T=0$ the constant strip $\tilde{u}^k_{n,0}(s,t)=p_n$ staying over the fixed point $p_n\in M$ of $\phi$ is the unique solution, the existence of a Floer strip $\tilde{u}^k_{n,T}$ for all $T\in\IR^+$ follows from the Gromov-Floer compactness result.
-Here we emphasize that bubbling-off of holomorphic spheres is excluded due to fact that the energy $E(\tilde{u})$ is bounded from above by twice the Hofer norm of the Hamiltonian $G^k$, see \cite{MDSa}, and the Hofer norm of $G^k$ is smaller than 1/2 the minimal energy of a holomorphic sphere in $\CP^{2k}$.
-Finally, since the Cauchy-Riemann operator $\CR^T_G$ cannot be expected to be transversal, one first has to approximate $i$ by a family of $t$-dependent almost complex structures $J^{\nu}_t$, $t\in [0,1]$ with $J^{\nu}_1=\phi_* J^{\nu}_0$ in the sense that $J^{\nu}_t\to J^0_t=i$ as $\nu\to 0$.
+First we emphasize that an easy computation shows that the standard complex structure satisfies the periodicity condition $(\phi^0_1)_* i= i$ required in \cite{DS}.
+Assuming for the moment that transversality for the Cauchy-Riemann operator $\CR_G$ given by $\CR_G(\tilde{u},T)=\CR^T_G\tilde{u}$ holds, it follows that the moduli space of tuples $(\tilde{u},T)$ is a one-dimensional manifold.
+Since for $T=0$ the constant strip $\tilde{u}^k_{n,0}(s,t)=u^0_n$ staying over the fixed point $u^0_n\in \CP^{2k}$ of $\phi$ is the unique solution, the existence of a Floer strip $\tilde{u}^k_{n,T}$ for all $T\in\IR^+$ follows from the Gromov-Floer compactness result.
+Here we emphasize that bubbling-off of holomorphic spheres is excluded due to fact that the energy $E(\tilde{u})$ is bounded from above by twice the Hofer norm of the Hamiltonian $G^k$, and the Hofer norm of $G^k$ is smaller than 1/2 the minimal energy of a holomorphic sphere in $\CP^{2k}$; for an analogous statement see proposition 9.1.4 in \cite{MDSa}.
+Finally, since the Cauchy-Riemann operator $\CR_G$ cannot be expected to be transversal, one first has to approximate $i$ by a family of $t$-dependent almost complex structures $J^{\nu}_t$, $t\in [0,1]$ with $J^{\nu}_1=(\phi^0_1)_* J^{\nu}_0$ in the sense that $J^{\nu}_t\to J^0_t=i$ as $\nu\to 0$.
 Then the Gromov-Floer compactness result in \cite{DS} can be used again to deduce the existence of Floer strips for $\nu=0$ from the existence of Floer strips for $\nu\neq 0$ for all $T\in\IR^+$.
 In particular, we emphasize that one does not need more elaborate technology like Kuranishi structures or polyfolds to establish the desired properties of the moduli space. \\

+Concerning the additional statement, observe that the bound on $E(\tilde{u})$ has already been used to exclude bubbling-off for compactness and it can be found in \cite{MDSa} (for the case of $\phi$ being the identity).
+It relies on the fact that, since $\CR^T_G\tilde{u}=0$, the energy of $u$ is given by \end{proof}